xinggao1/sdc/CarND-Traffic-Sign-Classifier-Project2/writeup_template.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The accuracy on the captured images is 80% while it was 94% on the testing set thus It seems the model is overfitting.
+The wrong classified image has the sign one the side of image and corner croped after preprocessing.
+So more training data on this kind of offset sign should help the overfitting.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)